Kansas City, MO Cost of Living (2026)

 Cities with Similar Cost of Living

-Kansas City has a cost of living index of 90, about 10% below the national average.
-The housing index is 78, meaningfully below the national baseline.
-A one-bedroom apartment in Kansas City rents for around $900 to $1,200 per month, and median home prices sit near $250,000.
+Kansas City has a cost of living index of 88.9, about 11.1% below the national average.
+Housing runs below the national baseline, with a housing index of 85.3.
+Typical apartment rent is about $1,512 a month, and median home values are around $434,284.
 The median household income is approximately $62,000.
 Kansas City straddles the Missouri-Kansas state line, and residents on both sides of the border work throughout the metro, with tax implications that vary by where you live and work.

 Missouri has a progressive income tax that tops out at 4.95%.
 Kansas City adds a city earnings tax of 1% for residents and people who work in the city.
 Kansas, on the other side of the metro, has its own income tax structure with a top rate of 5.7%.
 Workers who live in Kansas and work in Missouri, or vice versa, need to file in both states but generally receive credits to avoid full double taxation.
 The tax picture is somewhat complex for people who straddle the state line, so it's worth running the numbers for your specific situation.